astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/book-of-melody.md

 I also have determined and verified "more than friends" means "friends" is there, too.
 Being a teammate and being a friend are two different things, but you can be a teammate without being a friend, or a friend without being a teammate.
 I don't think you can be "more than friends" without being friends.
 I think this is an important conclusion.
 Overall, I'm proud of what I have learned today.
 ## Dallas as Savior
 Dallas also verified my plan to help the team save me if I'm in trouble is a good plan.
 I'm relieved.
 If he thinks it will work, then it definitely should.
 I hope I never ever need help from my friends like that.
 I hope they never have to rescue me from being something I never wanted to become.
 Dallas told me they wouldn't let it happen.
 I believe him, and I do feel better, because I know he's right.
 But I'll feel even better once I have finished my plan.
 Because then I will know I've given them every possible tool to stop the worst case scenario.
 I'm so lucky I have a friend like Dallas.
 I think in a way he's also like a member of my family.
 And I know he really will do anything to help me if he feels like I need help.
 He will do his best to help me always if he can.
 That really means a lot to me.
 I hope he knows how much I appreciate him.
+# Post-Prom
 ## Prauma
 Nick agreed to help me with my plan!
 And he also had a really great plan, too.
 He’s going to help train me to resist being reprogrammed and other types of mind control!
 I’m so happy that I can actively try to do something to protect myself so that the worst-case scenario might not ever happen!
 I feel so much better knowing that I can work toward being stronger and maybe prevent something like that from ever happening!

 The rest of the night was really confusing.
+## Friendship Rules
+I'm so confused.
+What am I supposed to do?
+I assume I try to act normal?
+But we just broke a whole bunch of friend rules?
+Think, Aya, think.
+So I didn't know there were friend rules.
+And I broke them.
+If I had felt I was doing something wrong, I wouldn't have done it.
+I would have put a stop to it.
+But even after I knew, I -still- knowingly participated in rule-breaking behavior.

+What happens when you deliberately decide to break friend rules?
+What does that mean?
+I really need to talk to someone.
+Until I can, I will have to do my best.
+Everything was okay in the end, after all.
+I'll figure it out.
+And I'll just have to continue to be Aya in the meantime.
+I did promise tonight I would do what I want to do and not what I think I'm supposed to do.
+I guess that means even if I break rules.
+Maybe that's the best thing I can do for now.